excid3/rails/guides/source/getting_started.md

 To see your Rails app in production, enter your server's IP address in your browser.

-When you're ready to deploy new changes, you can run the following:
+After this, when you make changes to your app and want to push them to production, you can run the following:

 ```bash
 $ bin/kamal deploy